 NOTE: Over the past nine months I have posted thirteen articles about the ecological crisis, my proposed response, and how this response might be implemented.
 The present document is a comprehensive summary of that series.
 Links to the original articles, which include diagrams, graphs, and details, are provided at the start of each section.
-This lengthy post will likely be my last until I have completed the third edition of The Economics of Needs and Limits.

 Last year I decided to write a book about my proposed response to the ecological crisis.
 To prepare for this task I consulted numerous sources to update myself on the environment’s current state.
 In doing so I came to three startling conclusions that pushed the book onto the back burner.

 My first shock was that I had been wrong in my longstanding assumption that a sharp reduction in humankind’s environmental impact would be sufficient to reverse our damage to nature.
 The rapidly melting Arctic ice and the possibility of massive methane releases convinced me that direct human intervention, or geoengineering, is urgently required to prevent runaway global warming.

 In metaphorical terms, my previous assumption was that we had inflicted a flesh wound on nature, which would heal on its own once our impact had reached a sustainable level.
 My new understanding was that we had inflicted a mortal wound, which would be fatal without dramatic human intervention.

 A second surprise was that scientists, progressives, environmentalists, the media, and respected organizations such as the IPCC were seriously distorting the science behind climate change.
 Most significantly, they were disseminating the emissions fallacy by fixating on the increases in greenhouse gas (GHG) concentrations while ignoring the unsafe concentrations themselves.
 This meant that virtually the entire GHG problem was being swept under the rug.
 It also allowed geoengineering, which is the only way to reduce these concentrations, to be mockingly sidelined.